Ceramic Flap Discs: Perfect For Woods

 When removing band saw marks from wood, more specifically in this case on green oak for doorway lintels, it is important that the marks are removed without damaging the surface below.
 Therefore we were convinced that our ceramic flap discs would do the trick.

-The FTF 40 grit ceramic flap discs provided enough aggression to remove the band saw marks whilst leaving a neat, consistent and controlled finish on the workpiece.
+In the video below the FTF 40 grit 125mm ceramic flap discs provided enough aggression to remove the band saw marks whilst leaving a neat, consistent and controlled finish on the workpiece.

-The advantage of using the Cibo Ceramic flap disc range is that they would not dig in to the oak and therefore would not damage the wood.
-Secondly, there was no reason to be worried about the disc clogging up due to the high quality, European manufacture, it would take a lot more than a green oak to make the ceramic flap disc ineffective!
+Using the flat Cibo Ceramic flap discs allows the operator to work at a very shallow angle which reduces the risk of digging in to the oak.
+And with the grinding aids there was no reason to be worried about the disc clogging up, it would take a lot more than green oak to make the ceramic flap disc ineffective!

 Another choice you have when working with ceramic flap discs is whether you need a flat or conical shaped disc.